NBility-Model/nbility-model.github.io/docs/workshops/Workshop-Archi-beginner/9_Generate_PDF_or_MS_Word_or_MS_Powerpoint.md

+---
+title: "Generate model in PDF, Word, Powerpoint"
+---

-## Generate model in PDF, MS Word or MS Powerpoint
+# Generating a model in PDF, MS Word or MS Powerpoint

 1. In archi, select [Report] and then [Jasper] in the File menu.